USO AccessAbility Series

 Frequently Asked Questions

-The series provides specially-abled students with an inclusive platform to demonstrate functional academic skills and essential life-readiness abilities through structured, level-based assessments.
+The series provided specially-abled students with an inclusive platform to demonstrate functional academic skills and essential life-readiness abilities through structured, level-based assessments.

-Students with Intellectual Disabilities (ID), Autism Spectrum Disorder (ASD), Cerebral Palsy, Down Syndrome, Developmental Delays, and other mild to moderate learning needs.
+Students with Intellectual Disabilities (ID), Autism Spectrum Disorder (ASD), Cerebral Palsy, Down Syndrome, Developmental Delays, and other mild to moderate learning needs could participate.

 Yes.

-The Pre-Assessment is required as it helps identify the correct level (Level 1, 2, or 3) for each student and ensures they receive the right study material and final test paper.
+The Pre-Assessment was required as it helped identify the correct level (Level 1, 2, or 3) for each student and ensured they received the right study material and final test paper.

-Levels are determined through the Pre-Assessment Test, which students complete before registration.
+Levels were determined through the Pre-Assessment Test, which students completed before registration.

-Teachers shall administer the Pre-Assessment at school.
-If a student answers at least two questions correctly in a section, they qualify for that level.
+Teachers administered the Pre-Assessment at school.
+If a student answered at least two questions correctly in a section, they qualified for that level.

-Reading aloud, extra time, pointing instead of marking, simple verbal prompts, quiet seating, and support from a familiar teacher or special educator are all allowed.
+Reading aloud, extra time, pointing instead of marking, simple verbal prompts, quiet seating, and support from a familiar teacher or special educator were all allowed.

-A teacher, caregiver, or special educator may assist with reading questions, providing comfort, or helping with physical marking, but without giving hints or clues.
+A teacher, caregiver, or special educator could assist with reading questions, providing comfort, or helping with physical marking, but without giving hints or clues.

-Students simply tick, circle, or point to the correct option in the multiple-choice format.
-All questions are designed to be simple, clear, and visually friendly.
+Students simply ticked, circled, or pointed to the correct option in the multiple-choice format.
+All questions were designed to be simple, clear, and visually friendly.

 Yes.
-Level-based study material is shared once the school registers for the final test.
-The study material will be shared with schools in a digital format (soft copy).
+Level-based study material was shared once the school registered for the final test.
+The study material was shared with schools in a digital format (soft copy).

-There is no fee for the Pre-Assessment.
-If the school chooses to register for the test, the applicable fees due from schools are based on the number of participating students:
+There was no fee for the Pre-Assessment.
+If the school chose to register for the test, the applicable fees due from schools were based on the number of participating students, per test:

-The final test is conducted offline at the school campus, ensuring students attempt it in a familiar, comfortable, and supportive environment.
+The final test was conducted offline at the school campus, ensuring students attempted it in a familiar, comfortable, and supportive environment.

-Test sheets and instructions are sent to the school, and completed sheets are returned to USO for evaluation.
+Test sheets and instructions were sent to the school, and completed sheets were returned to USO for evaluation.

-All certificates, badges, and medals will be sent directly to the school after the final test results are processed.
-Schools will then distribute them to the participating students and teacher coordinators.
+All certificates, badges, and medals were sent directly to the school after the final test results were processed.
+Schools then distributed them to the participating students and teacher coordinators.

-Schools may register any number of students based on interest and readiness.
+Schools could register any number of students based on interest and readiness.